Recommendation on measures to effectively tackle illegal content online

 The approach is fully aligned and consistent with the Copyright Directive, including widely debated aspects of the liability of online platforms.
 It is also fully consistent with the revision of the Audio-Visual Media Directive.

 The Commission proposed an inception impact assessment for measures to further improve the effectiveness of the fight against illegal content online.
+The impact assessment was informed byan open public consultation, which examined options for further measures to tackle illegal content online.

 The Digital Services Act